neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

 The ReductionPlanListModel model contains the user's reduction plans and the one selected for data reduction in further steps (ReductionPlanModel).
-Additionally, it maintains the list of the instruments (InstrumentModel) generated during the reduction plan creation process per user's selections.
+Additionally, it maintains the list of the instruments (InstrumentInfoModel) generated during the reduction plan creation process per user's selections.
 Finally the runs of experiments with their fields based on the selected instrument and OnCat-related information are stored (PyOnCatModel), too.
 The selected plan (ReductionPlanModel) is passed for the next step.